pltnkv/react-vs-angular/README.md

 # react-vs-angular
-Performance comparison test as view layer for Cerebral.js
+Performance comparison test between React and Angular as view layer for Cerebral.js